sycomix/akynovia-ai/README.md

-Hi there 👋

-Here's some basic information about the Akynovia-ai project:
+#Description:

+Akynovia-ai is a virtual assistant for Linux terminal based on the W3M browser that can perform various useful functions, including web searches, checking weather forecasts, and providing time information.
+The script is easy to use and can be easily customized through a simple configuration file.

+How it works:

-- 🤖 Akynovia-ai is a Python script that uses the W3M browser to display information in the Linux terminal.
-- 💻 To use the virtual assistant, simply run the `akynovia.py` file in a terminal.
+Akynovia-ai is a Python script that uses the W3M browser to display information in the Linux terminal.
+To use the virtual assistant, simply run the akynovia.py file in a terminal.
 The script will start and display a welcome message, followed by a prompt where you can enter commands.
-- 🚀 The Akynovia-ai project is open for collaboration and contributions from the community.
-- 📝 The Akynovia-ai project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on improving the AKYNOVIA virtual assistant and adding new features.
-- 🌱 I’m currently learning more about natural language processing and machine learning.
-- 👯 I’m looking to collaborate on open source projects related to Python and artificial intelligence.
-- 💬 Ask me about the Akynovia-ai project or any questions related to Python and AI.
-- 📫 You can reach me by sending an email.
-- ⚡ Fun fact: The name "Akynovia-ai" is derived from "intelligence assistant" and "Akynovia" - where Akynovia is the name of a character in a book I'm working on about artificial intelligence.
+Akynovia-ai currently supports the following functions:

+Web search: allows searching for information on the web using Google.
+Weather forecast: displays information about the weather forecast for a specified city.
+Current time: displays the current system time.
+The script is easily customizable through a configuration file called config.ini.
+The configuration file allows you to add new functions to the virtual assistant and configure existing options, such as the default search engine.

+#Requirements:

+To run Akynovia-ai, you need to have Python 3 installed on your system and also the W3M browser.
+To install W3M on Debian 11, you can use the following command:

+• sudo apt-get install w3m
+To install Python dependencies, simply run the following command:

+• pip3 install -r requirements.txt

+To run the script, simply navigate to the directory where the akynovia.py file is located and enter the following command in the terminal: python3 akynovia.py

+Hope that helps!